Maneka Gandhi: Activism

-Gandhi started the organisation People for Animals in 1992 and it is the largest organisation for animal rights/welfare in India.
-Gandhi is also a patron of International Animal Rescue.
-While she is not a vegan, she has advocated this lifestyle on ethical and health grounds.
-She also anchored the weekly television program Heads and Tails, highlighting the suffering meted out to animals due to their commercial exploitation.
-She has also authored a book under the same title.
-Her other books were about Indian people names.
-She is a cast member for the documentary A Delicate Balance.
+In 1992, Gandhi founded People for Animals, now the largest animal rights organization in India.
+Her sister, Ambika Shukla, is also a leading member.
+She is a patron of International Animal Rescue.
+As a vegan, she promotes this lifestyle for ethical and health reasons.
+She also hosted the weekly television program Heads and Tails, which highlighted the suffering of animals due to commercial exploitation, and later authored a book with the same title.
+Her other books cover Indian names.
+Additionally, she appeared in the documentary A Delicate Balance.

-Criticism

-Gandhi has often been criticized for her comments.